SupchickCode/example-rest-on-go/README.md

-# Sinple Rest API on GO
+# Simple Rest API on GO